Constitutive Manifold Neural Networks: Constitutive Manifold Neural Networks

-where $\{ (\mathbf{C}_i, T_i) \}_{i=1}^N$ are sampled input-output pairs from the data distribution.
-The MSE loss avoids the need to compute spatial derivatives of the network output, which is challenging in the implicit representation obtained by neural networks.
+where $\{ (\mathbf{C}_i, y_i) \}_{i=1}^n$ are sampled input-output pairs from the data distribution.
 For updating the weights and biases the backpropagation algorithm remains unchanged since the input transformations do not interfere with the internal architecture of the feedforward neural network.
+Note that one can equally utilize the physics-informed loss, or any other more advanced type of loss here.

 Lastly, we require an unique spectral decomposition for the StrAng and LogEig layers, as the decomposition is inherently non-unique.
 Eigenvectors can change sign arbitrarily, and the ordering of the eigenvalues can vary, yet the decomposition remains valid.
 Despite this mathematical flexibility, such ambiguities can lead to inconsistencies when considering the physical interpretation of the material.
-To address this issue, we adopt a sorting algorithm that resolves both the sign and permutation ambiguities of eigenvectors and eigenvalues by aligning them with the reference tensor $\varTensorDet = \varEigVecDet \, \varEigValDet \, \varEigVecDet^T$.
-This alignment is achieved by solving the following minimisation problem,
+To address this issue, we adopt a sorting algorithm that resolves both the sign and permutation ambiguities of eigenvectors and eigenvalues by aligning them with the reference tensor (e.g. the mean tensor) $\varTensorDet = \varEigVecDet \, \varEigValDet \, \varEigVecDet^T$.
+This alignment is achieved by solving the following minimisation problem

 where $P \in \mathcal{P}$ represents one of the six possible permutations of the eigenvalue indices, $S \in \mathcal{S}$ represents one of the eight possible sign configurations for the eigenvector columns, and $\partial_R(P, S)$ is a cumulative distance measure between eigenvectors after applying the respective permutations and sign changes.
 The objective is to find the configuration $(P^*, S^*)$ that minimises $d(P, S)$ while ensuring eigenvectors align with $\overline{\varTensor}$.
 This alignment is robust for rotations up to a $45^\circ$ deviations from the initial eigenvectors, well beyond the typical variations observed in advanced materials.